sinai-dev/sinai-dev.github.io/Replacing/Textures.md

 Replacing textures is probably the easiest part of using the SideLoader.
 All you have to do is place the texture .png file in the `Texture2D\` folder of your [SL Pack](SL-Packs).

 Importantly, your textures must use <b>the exact same name</b> that the game uses.
-This is how the SideLoader identifies which texture(s) to replace.
+This is how the SideLoader identifies which textures to replace.

 ## Items and Status Effects